 British workplaces in the shadow of recession

-This project will answer these questions using nationally representative longitudinal data on employees and their workplaces which will be collected in the 2011 Workplace Employment Relations Survey.
-The grant will fund researcher involvement in the design of the 2011 surveys of workplaces and employees.
-It will also fund analyses of cross-sectional and panel data for the period 2004-2011.
-The analyses will explore the nature of changes in employment relations, workplace practices, worker wellbeing and workplace performance.
+The data is being collected in the 2011 Workplace Employment Relations Survey.
+Researchers will also undertake analysis of cross-sectional and panel data from 2004-2011.
+The analysis will explore the nature of changes in employment relations, workplace practices, worker wellbeing and workplace performance.

 Researchers: